2013 Stanford University-Peking University Internet Law and Public Policy Conference

 Competition Counsel at Google Inc.

-Munesh Mahtani is Competition Counsel at Google Inc., addressing antitrust and competition law matters.
+Munesh Mahtani worked as Competition Counsel at Google Inc., focusing on antitrust and competition law issues.

 SHI Jianzhong